yashilvora19/accident_severity_prediction/README.md

 Our work done can be found in the notebook `Milestone_3.ipynb`.
 Here is the link to this [notebook](https://github.com/yashilvora19/accident_severity_prediction/blob/main/Milestone%203.ipynb).

 #### Logistic Regression
-In our project, we our trying to classify accidents into the following categories:
+In our project, we are trying to classify accidents into the following categories:
 1. Mild
 2. Severe
 3. Fatal

 Since this is a classification task, we chose logistic regression as our machine learning model.

-Our model analyses the given data (42 columns) and outputs 0 is the accident is classified as 'slight', 1 if it is 'serious', and 2 if it is 'fatal'.
+Our model analyses the given data (42 columns) and outputs 0 if the accident is classified as 'slight', 1 if it is 'serious', and 2 if it is 'fatal'.
 We use multiclass logistic regression since there are more than 2 labels.

 ### Model 2: Neural Networks

 Our work done can be found in the notebook `Milestone_4.ipynb`.
 Here is the link to this [jupyter notebook](https://github.com/yashilvora19/accident_severity_prediction/blob/main/Milestone_4.ipynb).

-For this milestone, we have decided to run a Neural Network on our data.
+For this milestone, we decided to run a Neural Network on our data.
 The aim is to get a model that works at a better accuracy than 85%, i.e. it should not predict only 'Mild' accidents (this was a drawback of our last model) and should try to classify the accidents as Severe and Fatal as well.

 #### Neural Network:
 In the Neural Network we created, we used the following specifications and parameters: